RewForeN/TicTacToe-AI/README.md

 ## To Do
-- Create AI
-- Refine UI
+- Add some UI like buttons
 - Give player option of X or O
+- Make it look prettier